fpelaezt/devops/AWS/aws-certifications/architect/Guide9-Route53.md

   * Enable String Matching allow checking web page content
   * S3 service is checked, not the specific bucket
   * Can use Cloud Watch metrics
+  * Can use SNS notifications to alert about failed health checks
 * Resiliency
   * Every AWS Region, with a Elastic Load Balancer with cross-zone and connection draining enabled
   * ELB health check requires "Evaluate Target Health"=true